Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Method

 where $\bar{\mathcal{W}}$ is finite set of achievable decoders.
-This empirical computation results in a geometric interpretation of the role of the prototype decoder: it is the geometric center of the achievable decoders under the ``distance'' defined by risk, which is a concept that closely relates to Prototypical Networks~\citep{snell2017prototypical}.
-In fact, the achievability condition ensures that all the empirical probability measures $P^{T_k}_n$ weakly converge in the vicinity of $P^{T_k}$ in the space of probability measures (Polish space).
-Consequently, minimization of the risk (as an $L_2$-distance) gives the \textit{barycenter}~\citep{villani2009optimal} of a finite set of probability measures.
-We will provide an in-depth discussion of the geometric properties in future research.
+This empirical computation results in a geometric interpretation of the role of the prototype decoder: it is the geometric center of the achievable decoders under the ``distance'' defined by the risk, which is a concept that closely relates to Prototypical Networks~\citep{snell2017prototypical} for few-shots classification.
+Similarly the prototype decoder acts as a representative of the associated task in our EPD model framework.

 \begin{remark} In Rate-Distortion Theory, the definition of empirical risk in~\eqref{eq:emp_risk} is in fact a distortion measure between sequences~\citep{cover1999elements}.
 In our formulation, an achievable decoder set $\mathcal{A}_{\phi_{\theta}}(T_k)$ with an encoder $\phi_{\theta}$ specifies a rate-distortion region for a given task $T_k$.
 Moreover, the encoder-prototype-decoder pair ~\eqref{proto} is the rate-distortion function that achieves the infimum rate for a given distortion threshold $R_0$.
 The Blahut-Arimoto algorithm~\citep{arimoto1972algorithm} was proposed for calculating the rate-distortion function, which is an alternating minimization procedure.
-This algorithm can be specialized in our setting to pretrain the model to ensure achievability.
-In addition, such a rate-distortion constraint in effect imposes an information bottleneck~\citep{tishby2000information} to balance the compression-representation trade-off. \end{remark} With the prototype decoder effectively capturing task-specific characteristics, now the question is how to regularize the encoder to prevent it from overfitting on the training tasks and to leave room for adaptation to unseen tasks.
-To answer this question, we will introduce next a \textit{Prototype-Decoder Based Meta-Update} method to fine-tune the encoder, ensuring that it remains general enough for diverse tasks while preserving the EPD model's ability to adapt effectively to a specific task online.
+This algorithm can be specialized in our setting to pretrain the model to ensure achievability by alternating between encoder and decoder to minimize the empirical risk.
+In addition, such an achievability constraint in effect imposes an information bottleneck~\citep{tishby2000information} to balance the compression-representation trade-off. \end{remark} With the prototype decoder effectively capturing task-specific characteristics, we next introduce a \textit{Prototype-Decoder Based Meta-Update} method to fine-tune the encoder.
+This approach prevents overfitting on the training tasks, ensuring that the encoder remains general enough for diverse tasks while preserving the EPD model's ability to adapt effectively to specific tasks online.